eciuperc/Tetris_with_Automatic_mode/README.md

 I also made an automatic mode, in which the computer plays the game automatically and endlessly.
 You can find a little demo below.

-The SFML files are not provided with the github.
-However, you can install them and integrate them to your solution.
+The SFML files are not provided with the project.
+However, once you download the project, you can install them and integrate them to your solution.
 If you use Visual Studio, you can simply follow this tutorial: https://www.youtube.com/watch?v=axIgxBQVBg0&list=PL21OsoBLPpMOO6zyVlxZ4S4hwkY_SLRW9&ab_channel=HilzeVonck.

 The textures I used come from
 - https://tetris.com/play-tetris for the background.